-Aerospace Grade Aluminum
+Aerospace Grade Aluminium

-Aluminum (Aluminium) has had a long and successful history in aerospace.
+Aluminium (Aluminium) has had a long and successful history in aerospace.
 It was first chosen by the Wright brothers as the preferred materials to make the cylinder block and other engine parts of their first manned flight in 1903.

-Commonly used aluminum alloys in aerospace
+Commonly used aluminium alloys in aerospace

 2024

-Aluminum alloy 2024 is the most widely used in aerospace development.
+Aluminium alloy 2024 is the most widely used in aerospace development.
 The alloy has a high yield strength and is a high-grade alloy with excellent fatigue resistance.
 It is commonly used in sheet form for the wings and fuselage.

 2014

-Alloy 2014 is the second most used aluminum alloy in this industry.
+Alloy 2014 is the second most used aluminium alloy in this industry.
 It is known for its strength and toughness but is susceptible to corrosion.
 As such, it’s often used inside the framework rather than the shell.
 One of the other reasons why this alloy is preferred is because it is suitable for arc welding.

 5052